Helperbird/website/src/pages/help/admin/forcing-the-installation-of-the-helperbird-extension.md

 updated: false
 layout: templates/new/help/post-new.html
 title: How to Force Install the Helperbird Extension in a G Suite Organization
+description:
-description: This guide provides step-by-step instructions for administrators on how to force install the Helperbird extension across an entire G Suite organization.
+  This guide provides step-by-step instructions for administrators on how to force install the Helperbird extension across an entire G Suite organization.
 By following these steps, you can ensure that all users in your organization have access to Helperbird's accessibility features.
+keywords:
-keywords: Dyslexia software, Reading Mode for Google Chrome, Voice typing for chrome, Text to speech for chrome,  text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software, Helperbird for Edge, Helperbird for Firefox, Helperbird for Chrome, Opendyslexic for Chrome, OpenDyslexic
+  Dyslexia software, Reading Mode for Google Chrome, Voice typing for chrome, Text to speech for chrome,  text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software, Helperbird for Edge, Helperbird for Firefox, Helperbird for Chrome, Opendyslexic for Chrome, OpenDyslexic
 url: help/forcing-the-installation-of-the-helperbird-extension/
 permalink: help/forcing-the-installation-of-the-helperbird-extension/
-name: "Robert James Gabriel "
+name: 'Robert James Gabriel '
+headerTags:
+  [
+    { tag: 'prerequisites', title: 'Prerequisites' },
-headerTags: [ { tag: "prerequisites", title: "Prerequisites" },{ tag: "access-chrome-management", title: "Access Chrome Management" },{ tag: "force-install-the-helperbird-extension", title: "Force Install Helperbird" },{ tag: "verification", title: "Verification" }]
+    { tag: 'access-chrome-management', title: 'Access Chrome Management' }, { tag: 'force-install-the-helperbird-extension', title: 'Force Install Helperbird' }, { tag: 'verification', title: 'Verification' }
+  ]
 tags: admin
 img: assets/images2/uploads/add-a-heading.png
 date: 2023-09-10T18:36:26.826Z
 youtubeId: vwT8SAJfU3E
 cardTitle: How to Force Install the Helperbird Extension in a G Suite Organization
+featureDescription:
-featureDescription: This guide provides step-by-step instructions for administrators on how to force install the Helperbird extension across an entire G Suite organization.
+  This guide provides step-by-step instructions for administrators on how to force install the Helperbird extension across an entire G Suite organization.
 footer: true
 header: true
 ---

-This guide provides step-by-step instructions for administrators on how to force install the Helperbird extension across an entire G Suite organization.
+## This guide provides step-by-step instructions for administrators on how to force install the Helperbird extension across an entire G Suite organization.
 By following these steps, you can ensure that all users in your organization have access to Helperbird's accessibility features.
----

 ## Prerequisites